Oğuz Gürbulak

-Oğuz Gürbulak (born 10 August 1992) is a Turkish footballer who plays as a midfielder for Manisa.
+Oğuz Gürbulak (born 10 August 1992) is a Turkish footballer who plays as a midfielder for TFF 1.
+Lig club Çorum.

 Professional career

 Gürbulak is a youth product of 1922 Konyaspor, and began his senior career with them in 2010.
 He was released by the club, and he ended up playing with the amateur side Sarayönü Belediyespor for 2 years.
 After a prolific spell in the amateurs scoring 26 goals, he moved to the semi-pro side Manavgatspor on 5 June 2013.
 He returned to 1922 Konyaspor in the summer of 2015.
 On 8 July 2017, he moved to Samsunspor on a 2-year contract.
 He helped Samsunspor earn promotion into the TFF First League for the 2019-20 season.

 On 7 July 2021, Gürbulak transferred to Ümraniyespor signing a 2-year contract.
 He helped them earn promotion into the Süper Lig after coming in second for the 2021–22 TFF First League season.
 He made his professional debut with Ümraniyespor in a 3–3 Süper Lig tie with Fenerbahçe on 8 August 2022, where he assisted his sides second goal.